richb-hanover/wvnetflow-dockerized/README.md

 This information describes the links in the header bar.
 Read the `docs` and [wvnetflow](http://wvnetflow.sourceforge.net/) page for more details.

 1. [Analysis](http://localhost:83/webview/flow/render.cgi) provides a GUI to select which traffic to chart.
+See the Traffic Analysis screen shot below for details.
-(Requires that the container run for at least 5-15 minutes before traffic is shown.)
+(The container must run and receive flow records for at least 5-15 minutes before traffic can be graphed.)

 2. [Ad Hoc Query](http://localhost:83/webview/flow/adhoc.cgi) lets you build queries to view the netflow data in different ways.